davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

 You can always see my solution by loading the demo, right clicking anywhere on the page and displaying the source.
 Then click on the link to my `.js` file(s).

 - [Link to Demo](demo/)

-#### Overview: Why Promises?

-It's probably still not very clear at this moment why we're spending time handling asynchronous execution and Promises, because the examples we've seen have been so contrived.
-The fact is, we can't really talk about one of the important functionalities, _handling web requests_, without understanding how Promises really work.

-As I mentioned in lecture, browsers can't afford to execute code sequentially and wait for requests to finish, especially when remote Web requests may take seconds or even longer to fulfill.
-Moreover, there may be multiple remote Web requests that need to be made just to fulfill the information for a single page!
-Think about a restaurant review page, like on _Yelp!_, which needs to make a request to retrieve data from some online review database; another request to google maps to show its location; another request get collect the restaurant's contact information; etc.

 #### Instructions